-- 1: 10% Written lab reports on field testing of geophysical instruments, small teams/pairs (first three days) - 2: 10% Oral presentations of survey plans and design for field sites (team marks will be assigned) - 3: 10% Participation and professionalism during course - 4: 5% Classroom deliverables, punctuality - 5: 20% Final oral presentations (team marks will be assigned) - 6: 15% Oral test - 7: 10% Executive summary secondary site (due Tues.
-Sept.
-7th) - 8: 20% Final fieldwork report primary site (due one week after return on Tues.
-Sep 14th)
+- 1: 15% Written lab reports on field testing of geophysical instruments, small teams/pairs (first three days) - 2: 10% Oral presentations of survey plans and design for field sites (team marks will be assigned) - 3: 10% Participation, Professionalism and Classroom Deliverables - 5: 20% Oral presentations of final field site results (team marks will be assigned) - 6: 15% Oral interview - 7: 10% Executive summary report secondary site - 8: 20% Final fieldwork report primary site

 Special Note regarding Absences: Due to the compressed format of the course, attendance each day is mandatory.
-If a student is forced to miss more than one day with valid documentation (e.g., either an SRA or academic considerations provided by their academic counsellors), they will be issued an INC and asked to complete the course with the next offering of the class.
+If a student is forced to miss more than one day (over 10% of the overall course grade) with valid documentation (e.g., academic considerations provided by their academic counsellors), they will be issued an INC and asked to complete the course with the next offering of the class.
 Course fees are non-refundable.